-Permanent contracts can only be terminated with just cause, i.e., when the employee breaches his/her duties or when it becomes impossible for them to continue to perform the hired functions.
-Termination of permanent employees is also possible in cases of redundancy (individual redundancy or collective dismissal), when the company needs to reduce its work force due to market, structural or technological reasons.
+Open-ended contracts can only be terminated with just cause, i.e., when the employee breaches his/her duties or when it becomes impossible for them to continue performing their job.
+Termination of open-ended contracts is also possible in cases of redundancy (individual redundancy or collective dismissal), when the company needs to reduce its work force due to market, structural or technological reasons, as long as it is extensively justified.